geo-fluid-dynamics/peclet/README.md

 Pull the image from https://hub.docker.com/r/zimmerman/peclet/ and run the container with docker

     docker run -ti zimmerman/peclet:latest

+Or run the container with access to a shared folder (shared between the host and the container)

+    docker run -ti -v $(pwd):/home/dealii/shared zimmerman/peclet:latest

 # For developers:
 ## Versions